Understanding the Federal Reserve’s Structure

 A Central Governing Entity: The Board of Governors

-The Board of Governors serves as a central governing board, reporting to and directly accountable to the Congress.
+The Board of Governors serves as a central governing board, reporting to and directly accountable to Congress.
 The Board oversees the 12 Reserve banks.

 Decentralized by Design: The 12 Regional Reserve Banks

 Setup and geography: By law, the Reserve banks were set up like private corporations.
 Each bank operates within its own geographic area—or “district”—of the U.S., and each is separately incorporated with its own board of directors.
 Six directors are elected by member commercial banks; three are appointed by the Board of Governors.
 Directors contribute local business experience, leadership and community involvement.
-They reflect the diverse interests of each Federal Reserve district.

 Member banks: Commercial banks that are members of the Federal Reserve System hold stock in their district’s Reserve bank.
 But owning Reserve bank stock is different from owning stock in a private company: Holding this stock does not carry with it the control and financial interest given to holders of common stock in for-profit organizations.
 The Reserve banks are not operated for profit.
 In fact, ownership of a certain amount of stock is, by law, a condition of membership in the Federal Reserve System.